 Dust Early and Often

 A handheld vacuum cleaner with a brush tip will serve you well for keeping your seats and carpets free of grit.
-Taking your floor mats out and shaking them from time to time will also get rid of a lot loose dirt—without vacuuming.
+Taking your floor mats out and shaking them from time to time will also get rid of a lot of loose dirt—without vacuuming.